quaternionmedia/alfred/README.md

 `./alfred demo`

-Then you can render the `test.csv` project locally.
+Then you can render the `demo.csv` project locally.

 ### production
 With a [traefik](https://containo.us/traefik/) instance running: